julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 In folklore, these herbs were never evil.
 They were **feared because they worked**.

+These were not everyday remedies - they belonged to the edges of practice, not the center.

 ---

 ## The Nine Sacred Herbs in Folk Tradition